Williams Cone: Formation

-Williams Cone was formed by a volcanic eruption that involved the accumulation of spatter and bombs around several vents.
-An eruption column was blown eastward by a strong westerly wind which resulted in the deposition of cinders and ash on the eastern flank of the cone.
-The ejecta from this eruption column extends 9.5 km east across the Big Raven Plateau to the valley of Kakiddi Creek where it is in the form of 1 to 3 mm particles.
-It increases in both grain size and thickness toward Williams Cone where 5–20 mm wide cinders form beds up to 4.5 m thick.
+Williams Cone was formed by a volcanic eruption that involved the build up of lava bombs and spatter around several vents.
+An eruption column was blown eastward by a strong westerly wind, which resulted in the deposition of cinders and ash on the eastern flank of the cone.
+The ejecta from this eruption column extends 9.5 km east across the Big Raven Plateau to the valley of Kakiddi Creek.
+In Kakiddi Valley, the ejecta is in the form of 1 to 3 mm particles.
+It increases in both grain size and thickness towards Williams Cone where 5–20 mm wide cinders form beds up to 4.5 m thick.
 Small streams northeast of Williams Cone have exposed former soil underlying ejecta from the volcano.

 The formation of Williams Cone was followed by collapse of its western flank near the end of the eruption to form the steep-sided amphitheatre.
-Some of the debris from this collapse accumulated in mounds west of the amphitheatre, but most of it was rafted away by massive lava from Williams Cone.
+Some of the debris from this collapse accumulated in mounds west of the amphitheatre, but most of it was rafted away by lava.
 The lava issued from the breached central crater of Williams Cone, as well as from vents around the base of the cone.
 Streams of lava from these vents merged to form an approximately 1.5 km wide and 13 km long compound flow.
-This lava flow is one of the largest in the Desolation Lava Field and travelled northeast down the northern side of the Big Raven Plateau into the valley of the Klastline River where it formed a temporary lava dam.
+This lava flow is one of the largest in the Desolation Lava Field.
+It travelled northeast down the northern side of the Big Raven Plateau into the Klastline Valley where it formed a temporary lava dam.

-Williams Cone and its eruptive products are hawaiitic in composition.
+Williams Cone and its eruptive products consist mainly of hawaiite.
 They are part of the Big Raven Formation and are the most recent additions to the Desolation Lava Field.
-Radiocarbon dating of charred alpine willow twigs preserved in ejecta from Williams Cone suggests its eruption occurred sometime between 480 and 780 CE, most likely around 630 CE.
-Although Williams Cone is the youngest volcanic cone in the Desolation Lava Field, it may not be the youngest feature of the Mount Edziza volcanic complex; The Ash Pit on the southern side of the Kitsu Plateau may be younger.
+Radiocarbon dating of charred alpine willow twigs preserved in ejecta suggests that the Williams Cone eruption occurred sometime around 630 CE.
+Although the cone is the youngest in the Desolation Lava Field, it may not be the youngest feature of the entire MEVC; The Ash Pit on the southern side of the Kitsu Plateau may be younger.
+The eruption that formed Williams Cone was also followed by at least two younger eruptions of the MEVC that remain undated.
+Future eruptions from the cone are unlikely because it is a monogenetic volcano; such volcanoes experience only a single eruptive phase and are short-lived.
+Monogenetic volcanoes can remain active from days to years but are fed by a relatively small amount of magma.